Remedies for Dry Mouth

+Cracked lips, mouth sores or a rough tongue, dry mouth is more than just feeling thirsty.
 Everyone suffers from a dry mouth every once in a while.
 However, when dry mouth, also called xerostomia, is persistent, it can cause serious dental, and overall health problems.
-Though the feeling of a dry mouth is somewhat subjective, dry mouth occurs when the salivary glands are not producing enough saliva to keep your mouth wet, and finding a remedy may seem difficult.
+Dry mouth occurs when the salivary glands are not producing enough saliva to keep your mouth wet, and finding a remedy may seem difficult.
 If you are not producing enough saliva, you may notice some of these dry mouth symptoms:

 - A dry, sticky feeling in your mouth